diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

 ### materialize
 Materialize view(s) - i.e., load the data of the designated views and their dependencies, if not already materialized and current in terms of data and transformation version checksums.

-The materialization command ID is returned as a result.
+The views being materialized are returned along with their state prior to receiving the materialize command.

 Method: GET
 Path: /materialize/`ViewPattern`